comagnaw/make-home/README.md

 ## Download and run make

 Depending on how new your Mac is, you may need to install xcode tools prior to being able to use git.
-Perform the following to install tools (e.g. git, make gcc)
+Perform the following to install tools (e.g. git, make gcc).  _Note:_ Apple has updated xcode licensing so you may need to sign-in to download from: https://developer.apple.com/download/more/?name=for%20Xcode

 ```bash
 xcode-select --install